Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Implementation Details

 $R$ is repeatedly updated over the course of a simulated semester via a histogram $H$ of report values.
 After the payments for an assignment are computed by the mechanism, the report values submitted for that assignment are added to $H$.
 Then, $R$ is recomputed by normalizing $H$ with Laplace (add-one) smoothing.
 In particular, this means that $R$ is initialized to the uniform distribution.

-\textbf{$\Phi$-Divergence Pairing ($\Phi$-Div) Mechanism.} The mechanism randomly divides the tasks in half and uses one half of the tasks to compute $\hat{\text{JP}}$, an estimate of $\text{JP}$, the joint-to-marginal-product ratio of the reports\footnote{The value of the joint distribution of reports evaluated at the given pair of reports divided by the value of the product of the marginal distributions of reports evaluated at the given pair of report.} for the other half of the tasks by counting the frequency of pairs of report values given by pairs of agents grading the same submission (to estimate the joint distribution of reports) and counting the overall frequency of report values (to estimate the marginal distribution of reports).
+\textbf{$\Phi$-Divergence Pairing ($\Phi$-Div) Mechanism.} The mechanism randomly divides the tasks in half and uses each half to compute $\hat{\text{JP}}$, an estimate of $\text{JP}$, the joint-to-marginal-product ratio of the reports\footnote{The value of the joint distribution of reports evaluated at the given pair of reports divided by the value of the product of the marginal distributions of reports evaluated at the given pair of report.} for the other half by counting the frequency of pairs of report values given by pairs of agents grading the same submission (to estimate the joint distribution of reports) and counting the overall frequency of report values (to estimate the marginal distribution of reports).

 Using these estimates, scores are computed for each grading task, as follows: For each task $b$, referred to as the \textit{bonus task}, agents are paired with another agent who completed $b$.
 Then, a pair of \textit{penalty tasks} $p$ and $q$, distinct from each other and from the bonus task, are randomly chosen (one for each agent).
 The pair of agents is awarded the quantity $\partial \Phi(\hat{\text{JP}}(x_b, y_b)) - \Phi^*(\partial \Phi(\hat{\text{JP}}(x_{p}, y_{q})))$, where $\Phi^*$ denotes the \textit{convex conjugate} of $\Phi$, $x_i$ and $y_j$ denote the first agent's reports on task $i$ and the second agent's report on task $j$, respectively, and $\hat{\text{JP}}$ is the empirical estimate of $\text{JP}$ computed using the other half of the tasks.